Heap 3

 So, to exploit this program, we can leverage the UAF vulnerability that I previously discussed.
 If we combine this with heap allocation manipulation (via buffer overflow), we can overwrite a specific field in a freed structure (x->flag) with the string "pico".
 This is how it would look like step by step:

-1. We select option 5 to free x.
+- We select option

-2. We select option 2 to allocate a new block of memory, which is likely to use the same memory area that x was previously occupying, because they’re goingto have similar size requirements.
+2to allocate a new block of memory, which is likely to use the same memory area thatxwas previously occupying, because they’re goingto have similar size requirements.- The allocation size will be between 20 and 40, this way, we increase the likelihood that our new allocation will overlap with the previously freed

-4. Select option 4 (“Check for win”) and get our flag!
+"pico"at the end to overwrite the previousflagvalue"bico". - Select option 4 (“Check for win”) and get our flag!

 Solution